Long-Term Disability Insurance for Comptrollers

 If your insurer wrongfully denied your disability claim, an experienced attorney could help you appeal the decision.

-Why Choose Abell and Capitan Law As Your Long-Term Disability Insurance Lawyer
+Why Choose Capitan Law As Your Long-Term Disability Insurance Lawyer

-Whether you are attempting to file your claim, or your claim has been denied and you need to appeal the decision, the long-term disability team at Abell and Capitan Law can help by:
+Whether you are attempting to file your claim, or your claim has been denied and you need to appeal the decision, the long-term disability team at Capitan Law can help by:

 - Gathering evidence to support your claim